 The next step in the Shearwater process was the effort to get the slow-moving General Services Administration of the federal government to arrange for sale of the Shearwater property.
 On September 1, 1965, the GSA acted to transfer ownership to Seattle Public Schools of the rest of the block where the Decatur School, 7711 43rd Ave NE, had been built in 1961.
-The school district paid for the tear-down of the eighteen remaining Shearwater buildings on the site, and made a 1966 addition to the Decatur School.
+The school district paid for the tear-down of the eighteen remaining Shearwater buildings on that block, and made a 1966 addition to the Decatur School.
 The rest of the block was left as playground and athletic fields for a total of ten acres, as the site is today.

 Another controversy erupted in October 1965 when it was learned that the GSA had no plans to tear down the Shearwater buildings which remained on several streets surrounding the Decatur School block.
 GSA officials said that they had a responsibility to the taxpayers to sell the property at the best possible price and that the tracts would fetch higher bids if the buildings were left intact.
 This implied that a buyer of the Shearwater land parcels might conceivably use the buildings as-is for rental property income.
 The Wedgwood Community Club renewed their efforts to get the buildings removed.

 The Wedgwood Community Club, joined by the View Ridge Community Club and once again with the help of City Councilman Clarence F. Massart, all united in efforts to have the Shearwater structures abated as a public nuisance and torn down.
 Senators Jackson and Magnuson joined the fray, asking the GSA to delay the sale until it could be determined whether the GSA had authority to tear down the buildings itself.
 Senators Jackson and Magnuson, City Councilmembers Clarence Massart and Charles M. Carroll along with Wedgwood Community Club president Ray Oglesby, all toured the site of the abandoned, boarded-up Shearwater buildings in November 1965.